The Top 10 Tax Tips For eBay Business Owners

 Income Tax is also something that sellers need to be aware of.
 For online sellers, this is measured by the number of sales or transactions within a calendar year.
 However, it should be noted that not all transactions done on eBay are subject to this tax.

-If you only use eBay to sell items from time to time, you won’t hit the threshold required for reporting income tax.
-You’ll also be exempt from income tax if you sell an item for less than you bought it for.
+If you only use eBay to sell items occasionally, you won’t hit the threshold required for reporting income tax.
+You’ll also be exempt from income tax if you sell an item for less than you bought.

-In previous years, the threshold before sellers would be sent a 1099-K by eBay was a sales revenue of $20,000 or greater.
-It could also be triggered by having 200 transactions or more within a said year.
+In previous years, the threshold before eBay would send sellers a 1099-K was a sales revenue of $20,000 or greater.
+It could also be triggered by 200 transactions or more within a year.

 Starting in 2022, eBay will issue a Form 1099-K to sellers who make $600 or more on the platform.
 This change no longer takes the number of transactions made within a year.

 There are certain tax deductions that you can make use of to reduce the taxes you need to remit.
-However, eBay Business Owners can only make use of the ones that are authorized by the IRS.
-Most of these tend to be business expenses that are used to maintain your business.
+However, eBay Business Owners can only use the ones the IRS authorizes.
+Most of these tend to be business expenses used to maintain your business.
 However, it should be noted that you’ll need to keep the receipts and keep records of these transactions to claim these tax deductions.
 Some of these tax-deductible expenses include:

 - Advertising Expenses